beabys/ayotl/README.md

-# Config
+# Ayotl

-Config is a simple implementation intended to reduce the complexity to manage local configuration files, mapping into defined structs.
+Ayotl is a simple implementation intended to reduce the complexity to manage local configuration files, mapping into defined structs.

 ## Config Files